 The father and son swam as quickly as possible, but couldn't make it to shore before Chris Myers was attacked.
 Once they made it to land, they were rushed to a hospital where Chris Myers was treated for his wounds.
 Experts believe the culprit was most likely a great white shark.

-A 15-foot great white shark mauled 24-year-old surfer Benjamin Linden to death on July 14, 2012, a tragedy that affected family, friends and much of Western Australia.
+text: A 15-foot great white shark mauled 24-year-old surfer Benjamin Linden to death on July 14, 2012, a tragedy that affected family, friends and much of Western Australia.

 Linden became Western Australia's fifth fatal shark attack victim in 10 months.